covid-19-net/covid-19-community/data/README.md

-Node and Relationship files are created in this directory and used to batch upload them into Neo4j
+This folder contains node and relationship files are created automatically by running the Jupyter Notebooks in the repo.

+These files will be overwritten everytime the Jupyter Notebooks are run!

+Do not edit these files.